endlessm/hack-web/docs/TOOLBOX.md

  * updateApp (param: string, newParams: { key: value }, callback: fn(key, value))

 The "proxyApp" creates a proxy for the iframe and calls the callback function everytime this object changes in the APP.
-It should be used to modify the game
+It should be used to modify the hackableApp
 reducer:

 ```
   useEffect(() => {
     const changeCallback = (params) => {
-      dispatch(actions.gameSet(params));
+      dispatch(actions.hackableAppSet(params));
     };

     // Creates a proxy to track iframe globalParameters